Telehealth

 Health care providers should consider the following when providing telehealth services:

-1. Health care providers must be licensed or have legal authority to practice in the state in which patients are physically located at the time of treatment.
+• Healthcare providers must be licensed or have legal authority to practice in the state in which patients are physically located at the time of treatment, including when providing care through telehealth.

-2. Be aware of state laws and regulations regarding telehealth.
+• Be aware of state laws and regulations pertaining specifically to telehealth.
 In general, before prescribing medications, providers must establish a treatment relationship with new patients through evaluation and/or examination.
-These evaluations can be accomplished through in[1]person visits or videoconferencing, according to state laws and/or the applicable standard of care.
+These evaluations can be accomplished through in-person visits or videoconferencing, according to state laws and/or the applicable standard of care.
 Avoid prescribing medications to new patients based solely on a telephone conversation or online questionnaire.

-4. Telehealth does not alter applicable standards of care, and providers should consider what clinical presentations or types of evaluation and treatment are best performed in person.
-Providers should develop protocols for referring patients for in-person care, and dealing with emergencies that might arise during virtual patient encounters.
+• Telehealth does not alter applicable standards of care, and providers should consider what clinical presentations or types of evaluation and treatment are best performed in person.
+Providers should develop protocols for referring patients for in-person care, and for addressing emergencies that might arise during virtual patient encounters.

-6. Patients must provide informed consent for telehealth, and that consent should be documented in the patient’s records (sample consent forms can be found to the right).
+• Patients must provide informed consent for telehealth, and that consent should be documented in the patient’s records (links to sample consent forms can be found below).